wp-plugins/si-contact-form/readme.txt

  * Customizable form field titles.
  * Customizable CSS style.
  * Sends E-mail with UTF-8 character encoding for US and International character support.
- * Pre-fill in form fields from a URL query string[see FAQ](http://www.fastsecurecontactform.com/query-string-parameters)
+ * Pre-fill in form fields from a URL query string.
+[See FAQ](http://www.fastsecurecontactform.com/query-string-parameters)
- * Save emails to the WordPress database, or export to CSV or Excel[see FAQ](http://www.fastsecurecontactform.com/save-to-database)
+ * Save emails to the WordPress database, or export to CSV or Excel.
+[See FAQ](http://www.fastsecurecontactform.com/save-to-database)
- * I18n language translation support [see FAQ](http://www.fastsecurecontactform.com/how-to-translate)
+ * I18n language translation support.
+[See FAQ](http://www.fastsecurecontactform.com/how-to-translate)

 Security:
 --------